kushyzee/100-days-of-code/log.md

 **Thoughts**: I have brushed up on my recursion skills by solving a problem using recursion in javascript. it is much easier to use recursion in javascript than in C

+### Day 74: September 30.
+2022

+**Today's progress**: completed freecodecamp regular expression tutorial

+**Thoughts**: I was sick for the past few days and i took a break from coding so i could recover.
+I recently completed the regular expression tutorial on freecodecamp and it is still a bit confusing but I will do more exercises to fully understand it